 In an episode of Murphy Brown, someone asks a Deep Throat-like informant how he always manages to mysteriously appear out of the shadows, to which he offhandedly explains, "You just stand in a shadow, then step out."

-Morgan, from The Dresden Files often pulls this trick on Harry.
-Late in the first season, he reveals he actually turns invisible while Harry (and the audience) aren't looking.
+In The Dresden Files, Morgan often pulls this trick on Harry.
+Late in the first season, he reveals that he actually turns invisible while Harry (and the audience) aren't looking.

 Sherlock pulls one of these off in the second episode of season one, The Blind Banker.
 John and Sarah are at the circus on a date and John is getting their reserved tickets when he is informed that there are three waiting for them, not the two John was expecting.
 John is confused - until Sherlock pops up out of nowhere behind them, explains that he called back to get the third ticket for himself, introduces himself to Sarah, and promptly walks off offscreen.